 Logility, a supply chain management software developer from Atlanta, offers customizable modules that easily integrate with each other and work together for a common goal.

-- Demand module takes care of demand planning and optimization, as well as price and promotional analysis and lifecycle management.
+- The Demand module takes care of demand planning and optimization, as well as price and promotional analysis and lifecycle management.

 - Supply is designed to support procurement, vendor management, production planning, and quality control.